Nadavlistingsync/Resmue-raiting/README.md

 # Resume Rater Pro

-A full-stack SaaS application that uses AI to analyze and rate resumes, providing detailed feedback and suggestions for improvement.
+A full-stack application that uses AI to analyze and rate resumes, providing detailed feedback and suggestions for improvement.

 ## Features